-Suspended particles; TSP, PM10 and PM{2.5}
+Suspended particles; TSP, PM10 and PM2.5

-Gravimetric methods including a true micro weighing technology have been used to measure ambient concentrations of suspended particulate matter.
+Gravimetric methods including a true micro weighing technology has been used to measure ambient concentrations of suspended particulate matter.
 For automatic monitoring an instrument named "Tapered Element Oscillating Microbalance (TEOM)" has been most frequently used.
-Using a choice of sampling inlets, the hardware can be configured to measure TSP, PM10 or PM{2.5}.
+Using a choice of sampling inlets, the hardware can be configured to measure TSP, $PM{10}$ or $PM{2.5}$ .

-Measurement on filter tape using the principles of beta attenuation for estimating 30 minute or one hour average concentrations of PM{10} or $PM{2,5}$ have been operated with an air flow of about 18 l/min.
+Measurement on filter tape using the principles of beta attenuation for estimating 30 minute or one hour average concentrations of $PM{10}$ or $PM{2,5}$ have been operated with an air flow of about 18 l/min.